Helping at Home

 - What you do is as important as what you say.

-- Have children see you writing notes to friends, letters to business firms, perhaps stories to share with the children.
+- Have children see you writing notes to friends, letters to business firms, perhaps stories to share with the children, or write one together.

 - From time to time, read aloud what you have written and ask your children their opinion of what you've said.
 If it's not perfect, so much the better.